-1. Self-Assessment
+Self-Assessment

-A. Culminating project plans (capstone or thesis)

-- 1. Are you pursuing the capstone (NUTR 596) or a thesis project? - If you are pursuing a thesis, include the following information: - Thesis topic - Thesis committee chair - Outline of project timeline (work plan and credits)

-2. Provide a short reflection on how you arrived at the decision to pursue the capstone or thesis.
-In your response, consider resources you found valuable and other supports you would recommend the program consider for future cohorts.

-B. In 1-2 pages (single-spaced, 10- or 11-point font), provide a concise and cohesive narrative response to the points below.
+- 1. Culminating project plans (capstone or thesis) - a.
+Are you pursuing the capstone (NUTR 596) or a thesis project? - i.
+If you are pursuing a thesis, include the following information: - 1.
+Thesis topic - 2.
+Thesis committee chair - 3.
+Outline of project timeline (work plan and credits) - b.
+Provide a short reflection on how you arrived at the decision to pursue the capstone or thesis.
+In your response, consider resources you found valuable and other supports you would recommend the program consider for future cohorts. - 2.
+In 1-2 pages (single-spaced, 10- or 11-point font), provide a concise and cohesive narrative response to the points below.